solidane/solidane.github.io/_posts/2023-06-06-pizza-theorem.md

 categories: Geometry
 image: assets/images/pizza.jpg
 ---
-Hey, I’ve got something for you…
+Hey, I brought something for us…

 ![walking]({{ site.baseurl }}/assets/images/pizza-above.jpg){:style="width: 60%"}

-I’ve brought a pizza for us two to share!
+I’ve bought a pizza for us two to share!
 I mean, who can do math with an empty stomach.
 Now, I only need to cut it into slices..

 ![walking]({{ site.baseurl }}/assets/images/pizza-sketch-1.png){:style="width: 60%"}
 -One more picture merging pizza to circle-